Memor-X/code-challenges/powershell/advent-of-code/2023/06-Puzzle1/README.md

 | **Total** | 46 | <span style="color:green">100%</span> |

 ## --- Approach ---

 1. Load data into array
-2. collpase all double spaces to be single spaces and strip out row titled
+2. collapse all double spaces to be single spaces and strip out row titled
 3. split on space and store each race in hash object
 4. loop through every race
-    1. initalize array of size Race Time + 1
+    1. initialize array of size Race Time + 1
     2. calculate charge times and distances
         - charge time X remaining Time = distance
     3. store charge time, remaining time and distance covered in same index as charge time